dev-gm/vod-dl/README.md

      -m FILETYPE      the filetype of the vods you want to download (optional, default is mp4)

-     -c CONFIG        the xml file(s) that include the streamers whose vods you want to download from, it is a more permanent and shortened version of streamers, to choose from this specify all for streamers (optional, default is config.xml in current directory)

      -h               display this help message and exit
 ```